lithium-lx/lithordbot/README.md

 * State changes (*every* change to the source code must be documented and published)\

 Please read the full [license](LICENSE).
 This is not legal advice.

-## Please read this issue before continuing.
-This repo does not get any new modules currently.
-[Learn more](https://github.com/SCNetwork/CustomDCBot/issues/13).

 ### Table of contents